McConnell endorses Trump for president, despite years of criticism

 When the bulk of McConnell's conference quickly rejected a bipartisan Senate-negotiated border security agreement at Trump's urging in recent weeks, McConnell relented, noting that the dynamics had changed.
 And although McConnell succeeded days later in getting enough of his conference behind a foreign aid bill that includes funding for Ukraine, one of his key priorities, the chapter elicited some of the most vocal opposition yet to McConnell's continued leadership.

-Though McConnell's endorsement on its face may appear to be a total reversal, McConnell had previously made clear that he would eventually back the Republican nominee due to his obligation as the Senate GOP leader — however reluctantly.
+Though his endorsement of Trump may appear to be a reversal, McConnell previously made clear that he would eventually back the Republican nominee regardless of his own reservations, citing his role as the Senate GOP leader.
+When asked by reporters about the endorsement at the Capitol on Wednesday, McConnell reiterated that pledge.

+"I said in February of 2021, shortly after the attack on the Capitol, that I would support President Trump if he were the nominee of our party and he obviously is going to be the nominee of our party," he said.